Cycling infrastructure

 Cycling infrastructure is all infrastructure cyclists are allowed to use.
 Bikeways include bike paths, bike lanes, cycle tracks, rail trails and, where permitted, sidewalks.
 Roads used by motorists are also cycling infrastructure, except where cyclists are barred such as many freeways/motorways.
 It includes amenities such as bike racks for parking, shelters, service centers and specialized traffic signs and signals.
-The more cycling infrastructure, the more people get about by bicycle.
+The more cycling infrastructure there is, the more people travel by bicycle.

 Good road design, road maintenance and traffic management can make cycling safer and more useful.
 Settlements with a dense network of interconnected streets tend to be places for getting around by bike.
 Their cycling networks can give people direct, fast, easy and convenient routes.

 History

 The history of cycling infrastructure starts from shortly after the bike boom of the 1880s when the first short stretches of dedicated bicycle infrastructure were built, through to the rise of the automobile from the mid-20th century onwards and the concomitant decline of cycling as a means of transport, to cycling's comeback from the 1970s onwards.